gmr/rabbitmq-pulse/README.md

-rabbitmq-pulse
+RabbitMQ Pulse
 ==============
-rabbitmq-pulse is an *experimental* plugin that publishes information made available by the rabbitmq-management plugin making cluster monitoring a push event instead of something you poll for.
+RabbitMQ Pulse is an *experimental* exchange plugin that publishes information made available by the rabbitmq-management plugin making cluster monitoring a push event instead of something you poll for.

 Overview
 --------
+The *x-pulse* exchange type added by RabbitMQ Pulse creates a publishing exchange that will send status messages at pre-specified intervals to bound objects matching the routing key patterns it uses.

-The rabbitmq-pulse plugin will publish cluster, node and queue statistics to a topic exchange with varying routing keys to allow for stats at multiple layers of granularity.
+The rabbitmq-pulse plugin will publish cluster, node and queue statistics to a topic exchange with varying routing keys to allow for stats at multiple layers of granularity using the same style of routing-key behavior as the topic exchange.

-The messages are JSON serialized data provided by the rabbitmq-management plugin.
+The messages are JSON serialized data with stats provided by the rabbitmq-management plugin.

 Message Types
 -------------